zoolanders/documentation/src/pages/essentials-for-yoothemepro/forms/index.md

 Customizing the validation error messages is currently only possible for server-side validation.
 {% /callout %}

+---

 ## Dynamic Workflow

-As per the form dynamic nature there are several ways to reference and use it data during the submission workflow.
+As per the form's dynamic nature, there are several ways to reference and use its data during the submission workflow.

 ### Form Data Placeholders

-Form Data Placeholders are string plain references to the submitted data by it Control Name.
-Given an Input with a Control Name `email`, it placeholder reference would be `{email}`.
-These can be placed in actions input settings, and would be replaced with the submitted data value during the action execution, e.g. `john@email.com`.
+Form Data Placeholders are string plain references to the submitted data by its Control Name.
+Given an Input with a Control Name `email`, the placeholder reference would be `{email}`.
+These can be placed in actions input settings and would be replaced with the submitted data value during the action execution, e.g. `john@email.com`.

 For a quick reference, a list of available placeholders is shown in the Builder panels Placeholder Button, above each field supporting placeholders.

 ### Form Data Source

-Form Data source is a Dynamic Content Source created programatically for each form configuration.
-Being a Source it allows mapping any submitted data to a field and apply filters on it.
+Form Data Source is a Dynamic Content Source created programmatically for each form configuration.
+Being a Source it allows mapping any submitted data to a field and applying filters on it.

-It will be listed as a dynamic source under the Dynamic button of each field supporting sources, while editing Form Area settings.
+It will be listed as a dynamic source under the Dynamic button of each field supporting sources while editing Form Area settings.

 {% callout title="Alter Submitted Data" %}
-Sometimes a submitted data will not be in the required format, e.g. a Date.
+Sometimes submitted data will not be in the required format, e.g. a Date.
 Use the [Add Data](./action/add-data) action to remap the value with Form Data Source and a dynamic filter.
 Access the new data in consequent actions with a placeholder.
 {% /callout %}

 ### Contextual Data